LoinHeart/Heart-Disease-Diagnostic-Chatbot/README.md

 3. **Install Dependencies:**

-pip install -r requirements.txt
+pip install -r requirement.txt

 4. **Run the AI API Server:**

-Navigate to the AIserver directory and start the Flask server.
+Navigate to the AI_server directory and start the Flask server.

 cd AI_server
-python flask.py
+python Backend.py
 The server will start and listen for requests on http://127.0.0.1:5000.

 5. **Run the Streamlit Interface:**